grafana/tempo/docs/sources/tempo/traces.md

 : A unit of work done within a trace.

 Trace
 : An observed execution path of a request through a distributed system.
+Traces capture details of requests as they move through a system.
+They're composed of spans, which are data structures that represent individual operations in the flow of execution.